-Examples of collaborative activities across ICs that are not fully demonstrated in budgetary data are available at http://dpcpsi.nih.gov/collaboration/index.aspx.
-The activities are grouped within the following categories: 1) committees, working groups, and task forces; 2) conferences, workshops, and meetings; and 3) educational campaigns and clearinghouses.
-The list is intended to illustrate the range of collaborative activities, both extramural and intramural, and is not meant to be exhaustive.
+Examples of collaborative activities across ICs that are not fully demonstrated in budgetary data include committees, working groups, and task forces; conferences, workshops, and meetings; and educational campaigns and clearinghouses.
+The list, available at http://dpcpsi.nih.gov/collaboration, illustrates the range of collaborative extramural and intramural activities but is not intended to be exhaustive.